happy-3/GPS-Logger/README.md

 These measurement logs make it easy to review altitude changes for a specific distance measurement alongside the overall flight log.

+## Wind Calculation Notes

+Aircraft heading inputs on the Flight Assist screen should be entered in **magnetic** degrees.
+The app automatically converts them to true heading using the device's current magnetic declination when performing wind calculations.
+Wind direction values shown in the UI are also displayed in magnetic degrees so that pilots can reference them directly.
+The underlying log records keep the true wind direction for later analysis.